Did you sell your home in 2017? You will need to report that information on your tax return. Here is what you need to know.

 What is the capital gains tax exemption?

-When you sell your principle residence, the Canada Revenue Agency exempts you from paying capital gains tax on the profits that you earned.
+When you sell your principal residence, the Canada Revenue Agency exempts you from paying capital gains tax on the profits that you earned.

 What has changed?

-The good news is that the capital gains tax exemption remains in place for anyone selling their principle residence.
+The good news is that the capital gains tax exemption remains in place for anyone selling their principal residence.
 But, now homeowners are required to report this income when filing their tax return.

 What needs to be reported?

 When you prepare your 2017 tax return, you will need to report details of your home sale including a brief description of the property, the date you first bought the home, the date you sold the home, and proceeds of disposition.
 This information needs to be reported even if you are fully exempted from the capital gains tax.